geopanag/UMGNet/README.md

 ```

 ## Data
-The script
+The script prepare_data downloads and processes the [RetailHero](https://ods.ai/competitions/x5-retailhero-uplift-modeling/data) into the folder data/retailhero and the [Movielens25](https://grouplens.org/datasets/movielens/25m/) into folder data/movielens.

 ```bash
 python prepare_data.py
 ```

-downloads and processes the [RetailHero](https://ods.ai/competitions/x5-retailhero-uplift-modeling/data) into the folder data/retailhero and the [Movielens25](https://grouplens.org/datasets/movielens/25m/) into folder data/movielens.